Amplio

 Doonyuo Doosaah encourages other men to take their families for health visits.

-"The Taking Book taught us that we should always accompany our wives for antenatal and child welfare services.
+"The Talking Book taught us that we should always accompany our wives for antenatal and child welfare services.
 Doing that helps me know about maternal and child health.
 As the family head, I am doing my best to ensure that my family is healthy.
 Whenever I meet my friends, I encourage them to do the same.”— Mr. Doonyuo Doosaah, a father of five

 Winifred and her husband listen to Talking Book health messages.